Water has unique properties which make it a wonderful exercise medium for canine patients. Most dogs love it as much as I do!

 - Laryngeal paralysis with tie-back surgery is a contraindication for swimming.
 The larynx would be unable to close if the head submerged underwater and drowning could occur.

 Now, here are some general guidelines to consider when choosing a swimming facility for your dog:

 - The water temperature should be between 75-80 degrees in the winter months.

-- Staff members should be familiar with basic anatomy and medical conditions of dogs and always be present
+- Staff members should be familiar with the basic anatomy and medical conditions of dogs and always be present.

 - Dogs should be required to wear life vests.
 Leads may be attached to the life vest to provide assistance and control for the swim.

 - The facility must be open and willing to collaborate with your veterinarian and physical therapist.

 - The pool should have a ramp with treads and side walls or a mechanical lift.

 - Bathing stations should be provided if the pool is chlorinated, along with a place to dry the dog.
 Drying is particularly essential during cold weather.